ivucicev/RYPM/tasks.md

 BUGS -
-     - [] Adding custom excersiz not visible immediatelly in selct excersizes screen
+     - [ ] Adding custom excersiz not visible immediatelly in selct excersizes screen
      - [x] Starting exersize from new workoute causes eror Effort required
-     - [ ] when in workout selected weight is zero then you have to scroll                  all      the way
+     - [x] when in workout selected weight is zero then you have to scroll !HIGH all the way
      - [ ] No need to select weight when creating program...
+     - [x] When previewing done day - going edit program clicking on day - all values are 0

 Workouts screen -
     - [x] Add program complete test [ok]